 Mr. Holtz is one of the most successful college football coaches of all time.
 A strong proponent of self-motivation, self-discipline, hard work and faith, Coach Holtz is best known for his coaching success at University of Notre Dame.
 He led the Fighting Irish on a record-setting 23-game winning streak and won the 1988 National Championship.
 Coach Holtz is a former football analyst for ESPN and a highly sought inspirational and motivational speaker.
 He is also the author of three best selling books.

-Mr. Kudlow is CEO of Kudlow & Co., LLC, an economic and investment research firm.
-In addition to being a noted economist, he is an author, a nationally syndicated columnist, contributing editor of National Review magazine and host of CNBC’s “The Kudlow Report.”
-Mr. Kudlow served as associate director of economics and planning during President Reagan’s first term and was a member of the Bush-Cheney Transition Advisory Committee.
-He has also testified as an expert witness on economic matters before several congressional committees.
+Mr. Kudlow is the former Director of the National Economic Council and a Fox News anchor.
+Formerly CEO of Kudlow & Co., LLC, an economic and investment research firm, he is an economist, an author, and a nationally syndicated columnist.
+He also was contributing editor of National Review magazine and CNBC’s Senior Economics Contributor.
+Mr. Kudlow served as associate Director of Economics and Planning during President Reagan’s administration and was a member of the Bush-Cheney Transition Advisory Committee.
+He has testified as an expert witness on economic matters before several congressional committees.

 Founder and former Chairman of Domino’s Pizza Inc. and current Chairman of the Ave Maria Foundation, Mr. Monaghan has devoted himself to Roman Catholic philanthropy.
 He supervised the construction of a cathedral in Nicaragua; built a mission in Honduras; and founded Legatus, an international organization of Catholic CEOs.
 Mr. Monaghan is also Chancellor of Ave Maria University in southwest Florida.

 Fr.
 John Riccardo is a priest of the Archdiocese of Detroit.
-He was ordained in 1996, and is the pastor of Our Lady of Good Counsel Catholic Church in Plymouth, MI.
+He was ordained in 1996 and served most recently as pastor of Our Lady of Good Counsel Catholic Church in Plymouth, Michigan for 12 years.
+He is Executive Director of ACTS XXIX, an organization designed to identify, equip, and accompany pastors and their leadership teams to create an evangelization and discipleship road map for their parishes.
 Fr.
-Riccardo is the host of the radio show “Christ is the Answer,” which can be heard on many Catholic radio stations across the country, and he has a passion for the new evangelization called for by St. Pope John Paul II.
+Riccardo is the host of the radio show “Christ is the Answer,” which can be heard on EWTN Catholic radio stations across the country.
 Fr.
 Riccardo studied theology at the Gregorian University in Rome and received a Licentiate in Sacred Theology from the Pope John Paul II Institute for Studies on Marriage and the Family.

 Mr. Roney is Chairman of the Catholic Advisory Board.
 He is the Executive Director of the Ave Maria Foundation and President of Domino’s Farms Corporation.
-He also serves as Chairman of Shamrock Bank of Naples, Florida.
 Mr. Roney is a member of the Michigan Association of Certified Public Accountants and the American Institute of Certified Public Accountants.

 Former Commissioner of Major League Baseball, Bowie was active in many Catholic organizations and was instrumental in starting the Ave Maria Mutual Funds.
 He died March 15, 2007 but is still with us in spirit.